nigel-falco/falco-talon-testing/README.md

-# Detecting & Responding to threats in EKS in realtime via Falco Talon
+# Responding to threats in realtime with Falco Talon
 The lab should be reproducable for all EKS users. <br/>
 The cluster runs ```cilium cni``` for network traffic control in EKS <br/>
 Falco Talom is created in the same ```falco``` netwok namespace as OSS Falco.